MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/quick_start_configure_host.md

 ### Scripted - Existing System <!--1-->

 To install and configure the container role on an existing system, download and run the Install-ContainerHost.ps1 script.
+If the existing system is a Hyper-V virtual machine and will be hosting Hyper-V containers, ensure that nested virtualization is enabled and configured.
+For more information see, [Nested Virtualization]( https://msdn.microsoft.com/virtualization/hyperv_on_windows/windows_welcome).

 ```none
 # Download configuration script